WHY THE RV LIFE??

 My Dad was in the Canadian Air Force stationed on Canada's east coast during the second world war.
 Upon returning home he worked at various things such as driving trucks & Motorcoach buses.
-He enjoyed doing the bus tours down into the States, especially The Grand Old Opry.
+He enjoyed doing bus tours into the States, especially The Grand Old Opry.
 He also worked for the Stratford Parks Department in Stratford Ontario for many years until his retirement.
 Some of my Dad's hobbies were fishing, camping, & traveling.
-From these things my Dad did & enjoyed, I feel I've inherited some of the interests & traits I have to-day.
-For example, my love of driving the highways & bi-ways like my Dad did, my Dad's sense of adventure when he was in the Air Force.
+From these things my Dad did & enjoyed, I feel I've inherited some of the interests & traits I have today.
+For example, my love of driving like my Dad did, my Dad's sense of adventure when he was in the Air Force.
 (I was in the Navy) His love of the outdoors has been passed on to me as well, except for fishing.
 I always felt sorry for the poor little worms.....and the fish.
 I also have my Dad's sense of humor.

-Thanks to some of my parents interests plus a bunch of my own, I have been able to tie them all to-gether & infest myself with the RV bug.
+Thanks to some of my parent's interests plus a bunch of my own, I have been able to tie them all to-gether & ingrain myself with the RV bug.
 The driving, the sense of adventure, & the love of the outdoors all have things in common.
 When you throw in some great traveling music with my love of photography & writing, it all begins to take shape.

 Now. what does all this have to do with, "Why an RV!!" (they don't call me Mr. Blabberfingers for nothing you know:))

-For a number of years I drove an Airports transportation van based in Stratford Ontario taking people to & from Pearson International Airport in Toronto.
+For a number of years, I drove an Airports transportation van based in Stratford Ontario taking people to & from Pearson International Airport in Toronto.
 I would quite often hear conversations amongst passengers & the one common thread I picked up over the years from people heading off or coming home from vacations, was...........
 "I wished we had done this when we were younger & still had our health."
-Women travelers outnumbered men travelers five to one because the husbands had died & now the ladies had to travel on their own.
+Women travelers outnumbered men travelers because the husbands had died & now the ladies had to travel on their own.
 I saw this over & over again.
-From 2004 to 2010 I had driven a mobility van part time in our area & the people I transported were all in wheelchairs & mostly elderly.
-I was frequently in & out of various nursing home facilities so I saw first hand what the latter years of a person's life can unfortunately be like.
+From 2004 to 2010 I had driven a mobility van part-time in our area & the people I transported were all in wheelchairs & mostly elderly.
+I was frequently in & out of various nursing home facilities so I saw first -and what the latter years of a person's life can unfortunately be like.
 Not good!!!!
 Kelly & I made the decision a long time ago that if we were ever in a financial position to get out & see the country, hike the canyons & trails, walk the desert floors, travel the mountain passes & enjoy the outdoors we love so much, we had better get at it while we were both still in reasonably good health.
-The financial opportunity presented itself in late summer of 2006 & we set our plans in motion.
+The financial opportunity presented itself in the late summer of 2006 & we immediately set our plans in motion.

 We knew it was a big gamble & a risk but we had just seen too many people who had waited too long to live their dreams only to end up sick, incapacitated, in a care facility, or deceased.
 And that is why we made our decision to travel while we could.
-We have never regretted that decision, & have never looked backed:))
+We have never regretted that decision, & have never looked backed........................:))